22q11.2 Deletion Syndrome

 Low calcium.
 This is common in children with the syndrome, especially right after birth.
 But it

-can also recur during stressful periods, such as during puberty or following surgery.
+can also happen during times of stress, such as during puberty or after surgery.
+Your

-A child may need to take calcium supplements as well as vitamin D to help absorb the
+child may need to take calcium and vitamin D supplements.
+Your child may need to see

-Developmental difficulties.
-Young children with 22q11.2 deletion syndrome may be slow to achieve developmental milestones, such as sitting, walking, and talking.
+Development problems.
+Young children with 22q11.2 deletion syndrome may be slow to meet developmental milestones.

+These include sitting, walking, and talking.
 The International 22q11.2 Deletion Syndrome

-Foundation recommends that parents consider physical therapy (PT), occupational
+Foundation recommends that parents consider physical therapy (PT), occupational therapy

 Long-term outlook for children with 22q11.2 deletion syndrome

-A small percentage of children with severe heart defects and immune system problems caused
+A small portion of children with severe heart defects and immune system problems caused

 by 22q11.2 deletion syndrome will not survive the first year of life.
-However,
+But most children

-into adulthood.
-These children will generally need extra help throughout school and
+children will generally need extra help throughout school.
+They may also need long-term

-Although it is not common, some children with the syndrome may have behavioral conditions,
+Some children with the syndrome may have behavioral conditions.
+These include autism,

 attention deficit disorder, obsessive compulsive disorder, or anxiety.